dddrrreee/cs140e-25win/labs/12-ss-equiv-threads/README.md

     be able to swap things in and out.

  2. Once that works run the threads and check hashes (more on this later).

+Checkoff:
+  - `make checkoff` works.
+  - you have a final project description turned in.
+  - There are absolutely a bazillion extensions.

 ----------------------------------------------------------------------
 ### Part 1: start replacing routines and make sure tests pass.